OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Configure the manifest

-To enable event-based activation of your add-in, you must configure the [Runtimes](../reference/manifest/runtimes.md) element and [LaunchEvent](../reference/manifest/extensionpoint.md#launchevent-preview) extension point in the manifest.
+To enable event-based activation of your add-in, you must configure the [Runtimes](../reference/manifest/runtimes.md) element and [LaunchEvent](../reference/manifest/extensionpoint.md#launchevent-preview) extension point in the `VersionOverridesV1_1` node of the manifest.
 For now, `DesktopFormFactor` is the only supported form factor.

 1. In your code editor, open the quick start project.